infocareworkshop/serviceorderhub-docs/docs/Data types and structures.md

 ## Consents

 Contains data regarding user's consents in compliance with [GDPR](https://gdpr.eu).
+Certain consents can be mandatory, so the validation will fail if they're `false` or missing.
+Please ask support for a list of mandatory consents for your integration.

 | Name                             | Type          | Description                     |
 |----------------------------------|---------------|---------------------------------|
 | Consent name from the settings\* | Boolean       | Consent name from the settings  |

 The set of possible consents may vary, but the most common are these three:

 | Name                             | Description
 | -------------------------------- | ---------------------------------------------------------------------------
-| ConsentTerms                     | User accepts terms and conditions of the service
+| ConsentTerms\*                   | User accepts terms and conditions of the service
-| ConsentRepair                    | User allows personal data processing required for the service
+| ConsentRepair\*                  | User allows personal data processing required for the service
 | ConsentOffers                    | User allows to get contacted with additional offers related to the service

+<sup>*</sup> - mandatory consents

 **Example**